lucidworks/zeppelin-solr/README.md

 1. Restart Zeppelin
 2. Create interpreter setting in 'Interpreter' menu on Zeppelin GUI
-3. Create a notebook with the 'solr' interpreter
+3. Create a notebook with the 'solr' interpreter or configure the existing 'solr' interpreter to point to zkhost of SolrCloud

 ![create-settings](https://raw.githubusercontent.com/lucidworks/zeppelin-solr/master/images/create-interp-setting.png)